 However, significant and ongoing depression must be taken seriously.

-Please note that if your depression is severe then please consult with your medical practitioner to map out the best path forward for you.
-This may include some medication or sessions with a qualified counsellor or psychotherapist who can help you move to a better place.
+If your depression is severe, please consult with your medical practitioner to map out the best path forward for you.